Corcoran Museum Studies (CMST)

 CMST 6101.
 Museum Management.
 3 Credits.

 Overall operation of the museum; legal status of the museum and its obligations to the public, governance, staffing, and policymaking as a nonprofit organization.
 Theory applied to practical situations.
 Restricted to graduate students.
-Equivalency: MSTD 6101.
+Same As: MSTD 6101.

 CMST 6102.
 Museum Financial Management.
 3 Credits.